 Students and visitors can safely dispose of unwanted RX prescription drugs using the secure "Dump the Drugs" box, located on both the Prescott and Verde Valley campuses.
+50 pounds collected in 2020.

 Medical Marijuana

 Yavapai Community College prohibits the possession and use of marijuana on all of its campuses, including campus housing.
 The provisions within Arizona Revised Statutes §15-108 prohibits any person, including a medical marijuana cardholder, from possessing or using marijuana on the campus of any public university, college, community college or post-secondary education institution.